Or so you’ve heard.

 To do that, you need to infuse your emails with value and personality.

-Why is personality an important part of your email copy?
+Why is personality an essential part of your email copy?

 - Your readers don’t feel like they’re being sold to (which no one likes)